 It's believed that milk tarts such as this one may have originated amongst settlers at the Dutch Cape Colony in the 17th Century.

-All recipes vary, but the common denominator is a rich, creamy filling cooked either inside or outside the crust baked or cooked on the stove.
+All recipes vary, but the common denominator is a rich, creamy filling cooked either inside or outside the crust, baked or cooked on the stove.

-It's like eating a pudding in a cookie crust, so what's not to love?
+It's like eating pudding in a cookie crust, so what's not to love?
 It's effectively the South African version of Greek milk pie and sugar cream pie, both the Hoosier and my homeland's favorite one - krempita.

 For more no-bake sweet treats, be sure to check out my 6 Ingredient No Bake Sand Cake and No-Bake Tiramisu Cheesecake.